 - Clean exterior grain handling areas and equipment

-- Inspect and clean the entire warehouse to prevent build-up of dust and debris
+- Inspect and clean the entire warehouse to prevent a build-up of dust and debris

 - Warehouse must adopt dry cleaning methods and avoid introduction of water so use broom sweeping, dry wiping, vacuum cleaning

-- Warehouse must be disinfested with approved agents or thermally at periodic intervals and is different from grain fumigation
+- Warehouse must be disinfected with approved agents or thermally at periodic intervals and is different from grain fumigation

 - Pesticides application within warehouses may involve fumigation, space treatment and the application of residual sprays

-- Fumigants used are broad spectrum insecticide and kill all living creatures in enclosed area.
+- Fumigants used are broad-spectrum insecticide and kill all living creatures in the enclosed area.
 There are only two fumigants registered in India – phosphine and methyl bromide.
 Both are classified as restricted pesticides due to extremely toxic nature.

 - It is very important for exporters/warehouse owners to select a pest management company carefully as it must have experienced, well qualified and trained personnel and the knowledge of Indian fumigation standards, quarantine procedures also the guidelines & procedures laid down by the European, Australian, American plant protection and quarantine authorities to carry out these extremely dangerous services.